abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     (3, 8)

-!!!
-Info ""
 This is possible because q1 and q3 both have 3 rows.
 But since q2 has 4 rows, it cannot be stacked horizontally with q1 and q3:

 ```py
 try: